wdmssk/netty-example-https/README.md

 ## 1. Description

-The repo includes:
+This repo includes:
-* notes on certificates and security best practices
+* notes about certificates and security best practices
-* implementation of a Netty HTTPS/SSL server for reference
+* Netty HTTPS/SSL server reference implementation

 The code is based on the [example code that comes with Netty](https://github.com/netty/netty/tree/4.1/example/src/main/java/io/netty/example/http/helloworld).
 This is just a personal project created for learning and testing.